CS2103AUG2016-T13-C4/main/docs/DeveloperGuide.md

 **MSS**

-1. User uses the "addf" command to add a task
+1. User uses the "add" command to add a task
 2. SuperbToDo adds the task with no date and time
 3. SuperbToDo informs user that task has been added successfully <br>
 Use case ends.